A Kernel Two-sample Test for Dynamical Systems: Technical Preliminaries

-\end{theo} The requirement of a characteristic kernel ensures that the embedding of the probability distribution is injective and, thus, a metric is obtained.
-The kernel $k$ can, for example, be chosen as a Gaussian kernel since it is well known to be characteristic~\citep{steinwart2008support}. \begin{theo} Assume $k$ is a characterstic kernel and $\mathcal{F}$ is the unit ball in the corresponding RKHS $\mathcal{H}$.
+\end{theo} The additional requirement of a characteristic kernel ensures that the embedding of the probability distribution is injective and, thus, a metric is obtained.
+The kernel $k$ can, for example, be chosen as a Gaussian kernel since it is well known to be characteristic~\citep{gretton2012kernel}. \begin{theo} Assume $k$ is a characterstic kernel and $\mathcal{F}$ is the unit ball in the corresponding RKHS $\mathcal{H}$.
 Then $\mathrm{MMD}^2[ \mathbb{P}_X, \mathbb{P}_Y] = 0$ if, and only if, $ \mathbb{P}_X = \mathbb{P}_Y$. \end{theo} Essentially, we do not require any prior knowledge or parameterization of $ \mathbb{P}_X$ and $ \mathbb{P}_Y$.
-Access to i.i.d.\ samples from these distributions is enough.
-In practice, we only consider finitely many data points and, thus, an estimate of the MMD.
+Access to i.i.d.\ samples from these distributions is sufficient.
+In practice, however, we only have access to finitely many data points and, thus, receive an estimate of the MMD from \eqref{eq:MMDemp}.
 This estimate is expected to have some deviation, \ie even for identical distributions, the test statistic will be larger than zero.
-Therefore, we need finite sample bounds that quantify the convergence speed of the empirical MMD to obtain confidence bounds.
-These bounds are usually the reason for the i.i.d.\ assumption and yield thresholds $\kappa$.
+Therefore, we need finite sample bounds that quantify the convergence speed of the empirical MMD to obtain confidence bounds. \citet{gretton2012kernel} introduce several such bounds of the type